sourcefuse/terraform-aws-arc-dynamodb/examples/complete/README.md

 - CloudWatch Contributor Insights
 - Deletion protection

 **Note:** Global Tables are commented out due to AWS limitations with provisioned capacity and autoscaling.
-For Global Tables functionality, see the serverless example which uses PAY_PER_REQUEST billing mode.
+For Global Tables functionality, see the global-tables example which uses PAY_PER_REQUEST billing mode.

 ## Usage